William-Fernandes252/NTSMC/README.md

 ## Results

-The output of the programs for a variety of initial sources of neutrons was plotted with the matplotlib and numpy packages in Python.
+The output of the programs for a variety of initial sources of neutrons was plotted with the Matplotlib and Numpy packages in Python.

 ### Bar Plot for the Cube Experiment